 ||80||320||Intel Cascade Lake||81,870|

 When you create a Compute Engine VM, you use an image that contains the base components you require.
 For example, an image can contain a Microsoft Windows Server operating system with a SQL Server installation.
 There are several ways you can specify an image for your VMs.
 You can:

 - Use the Cloud Deployment Manager script, provided by Google, that is designed to make setting up SAP NetWeaver easier.
 For details about how to use the Cloud Deployment Manager script, see the SAP NetWeaver on Google Cloud Deployment Guide for your operating system.

 - Use a public image.
 Google provides a variety of public images.
 You must choose an image that contains components that are supported for SAP NetWeaver.

 - Create your own custom image.
 You might want to set up your own base system from scratch and create a custom image that you can reuse.
 You can also create an image by importing an existing boot disk to Compute Engine.

-Deployment Manager templates
+Cloud Deployment Manager templates

 The provided templates instantiate the following resources: